-- The system-to-system interface error log is automatically monitored and all failed transactions are brought to the attention of the appropriate staff member, investigated, and fixed within one week. - The number of transactions crossing the interface is monitored to ensure that the number of transactions is "normal" (e.g., displayed in a control chart showing the mean and reasonable upper and lower bounds, such as, 2 or 3 standard deviations from the mean).
+- Procedures should be in place for continuous monitoring of the system-to-system interface error log.
+Escalation policies and procedures are used to ensure that any failure of the interface is brought to the attention of the appropriate staff member, investigated, and fixed in a timely manner (e.g., less than one week).40 - The number of transactions crossing the interface is monitored to ensure that the number of transactions is "normal" (e.g., displayed in a control chart showing the mean and reasonable upper and lower bounds, such as 2 or 3 standard deviations from the mean).

-Phase 3 -Monitoring Safety
+Domain 3 - Monitoring Safety

 When interface errors are detected, they are reported, fixed, and used to construct new test cases to improve the interface testing.
-HIPAA ımpı ιem eni tati on Sta cus
+41 Checklist